jippi/hashi-ui/README.md

 Download the latest release from the Github repository and start it with:
 ```
-NOMAD_ADDR=...
-NOMAD_PORT=4646 ./nomad-ui-${operating system}
+./nomad-ui-${operating system}
 ```
 This will start the nomad-ui server.
-The frontend can be accessed on port 3000 by default.
-You can override this with the PORT environment variable.
+The frontend can be accessed on port `3000` by default.
+You can override this with the `-web.listen-address`.

 Another way to run nomad-ui is through Docker.
 Run the following command to start a webserver that will serve the application.